OmanOfficial Name: Sultanate of Oman

-CRIME: The incidence of street crime is low in Oman; violent crime is rare by U.S. standards, but can occur.
+CRIME: Incidents of street crime are low in Oman.
+Violent crime is rare by U.S. standards, but can occur.
 Crimes of opportunity remain the most likely to affect visitors.
-Visitors to Oman should, therefore, take normal precautions, such as avoiding travel in deserted or unfamiliar areas and after dark.
+Visitors to Oman should take normal precautions, such as avoiding travel in deserted or unfamiliar areas and after dark.
 Visitors should also protect personal property from theft.
 In particular, valuables and currency should not be left unsecured in hotel rooms.
 Common sense and caution are always the best methods for crime prevention.

 Do not buy counterfeit and pirated goods, even if they are widely available.
-Not only are bootlegs illegal in the United States, if you purchase them you may also be breaking local law.
+Not only are bootlegs illegal in the United States,but if you purchase them, you may be breaking local law.